 The goal of #27Monuments is to raise awareness about the twenty-seven U.S. National Monuments currently under explicit threat.
-Our aim is to educate the public and drive people to the DOI Comments Page while there is still time to do something.
+Our aim is to educate the public and drive people to the DOI Comments Page (now closed after raising more than 2.7 million comments).
 To achieve this, journalist/filmmaker Brent Rose is attempting to visit as many of the 22 sites in the continental U.S. as possible and document the journey on Instagram.

 In April, 2017 President Donald Trump issued an executive order to have the Department of the Interior reevaluate the status of national monuments that had been designated between the years 1996 and 2016 (provided they were more than 100,000 acres).
 The Department of the Interior is now gathering information about 27 national monuments that fit those criteria and in August it will make its recommendation about which monuments should be reduced in size or lose its designation all together.
 This would open these lands up to being logged, drilled, mined, grazed, or otherwise exploited, causing irreparable damage.
 You can find a good, short article about this here.